Tom Goldstein for Saint Paul

-Failed leadership at City Hall has left us with a city beset by neglected infrastructure, nearly a quarter of our residents living below the poverty line, a deplorable achievement gap in our schools, limited opportunities for young people, and a zoning code heavily skewed in favor of developers and political insiders.
-We somehow can find money to fund a new minor league ballpark that will yield no revenues or property taxes for the city yet have only recently begun to make headway on the huge backlog of streets in disrepair.
+Top-down, out-of-touch leadership at City Hall has left us with a city beset by neglected infrastructure, nearly a quarter of our residents living below the poverty line, an unacceptable achievement gap in our schools, limited opportunities for young people, and a zoning code heavily skewed in favor of developers and political insiders.

-Unfortunately, there seems to be no sense of urgency among our elected officials to address these glaring concerns.
+Unfortunately, there seems to be little urgency among our elected officials to address these glaring inequities.
 Instead of figuring out how we’re going to create the thousands of livable wage jobs we need to grow our tax base and help lift people out of poverty, we remain fixated on building projects and corporate giveaways that only serve to increase the tax burden on everyone else.

 This kind of misguided policy must stop.